-The main goal of the office is to increase the internationalization of students, faculty, and staff at AUBG and to provide appropriate support, information and training workshops and activities to all incoming and outgoing Erasmus, Study Abroad, or Exchange participants.
+The main goal of the Erasmus and Study Abroad Office is to increase the internationalization of students, faculty, and staff at AUBG and to provide appropriate support, information and training workshops and activities to all incoming and outgoing Erasmus, Study Abroad, or Exchange program participants.

-The Erasmus and Study Abroad office offers assistance with the necessary paperwork and guidance through the whole process of the mobility, before, during and after the exchange period.
+The Erasmus and Study Abroad Office offers assistance with the necessary paperwork and guidance through the whole process of the mobility, before, during and after the exchange period.